basler/gst-plugin-pylon/README.md

 # gst-plugin-pylon

-> The official GStreamer source plug-in for Basler cameras powered by Basler pylon
+> The official GStreamer source plug-in for Basler cameras powered by Basler pylon Camera Software Suite

-This plugin allows to use any Basler camera (supported by Basler pylon) as source element in a GStreamer pipeline.
+This plugin allows to use any Basler 2D camera (supported by Basler pylon Camera Software Suite) as source element in a GStreamer pipeline.

 All camera features are available in the plugin by dynamic runtime mapping to gstreamer properties.